 personal note it was in The Crown that I started my "Mobile Discotheque" (they

-were not called discos then!) career on my 18th birthday some 34 years ago!
+were not called discos then!) career on my 18th birthday almost 50 years ago!
 That

 was in the back room every Thursday night.
 If you were one of the regulars at